ukparliament/Orchestration/Functions/GraphDBBackup/readme.md

 [Triple Store]: https://en.wikipedia.org/wiki/Triplestore

 **Description**: Backs up the GraphDB database to the data storage platform.
-GraphDB is a [Triple Store] database hosted on and used by the the platform.
+GraphDB is a [Triple Store] database hosted on and used by the platform.